Easily Achieve Gigabit Capacity Over Wireless With Millimeter Waves

 This huge amount of spectrum allows for wide, non-overlapping channels of 250MHz, 500MHz, and more.
 Wide channels allow millimeter wave vendors, such as Siklu, to deliver gigabit or multi-gigabit wireless systems without the necessity for high modulation schemes.
 The resulting modem complexity is low.
 This, combined with Siklu’s in-house developed, all-silicon radio frequencies (RF) solution, means these systems are both highly reliable and cost effective.

 That’s more than enough to future-proof any service utilization ranging from LTE backhaul to wireless security networks and business broadband connectivity.
-The result is easy gigabit throughput over wireless links utilizing millimeter waves.
+The result of these Siklu wireless backhaul products is easy gigabit throughput over wireless links utilizing millimeter waves.

 1. Easy spectrum utilization anywhere in the world